SallyMcGrath/syllabus/docs/js-core-1/week-2/lesson.md

 ### Playing computer II

-1. Working in pairs or groups, you have to predict the output of this program without executing it.
+1. Working in pairs or groups, predict the output of this program without executing it.
 2. What is printed to the console?
 3. Have you learned anything new during this exercise?